Blacula: Aftermath and influence

 The box office success of Blacula sparked a wave of other Black-themed horror films.
 American International was planning a follow-up film titled Blackenstein, but chose to focus on a direct sequel to Blacula instead.
 Blackenstein was eventually produced by Exclusive International Pictures.

 Other, similarly themed films produced in the wake of Blacula included Ganja & Hess (also featuring Black vampires), Abby (also starring William Marshall), and Sugar Hill.

 The film's portrayal of a Black vampire influenced the creation of the Marvel Comic The Tomb of Dracula and its breakout character, Blade.
 Troy Brownfield noted Marshall's portrayal of the title character influenced later Black horror antagonists in films like Candyman (1992), Tales from the Hood (1995), and Bones (2001).

 In the animated television series The Grim Adventures of Billy & Mandy, the depiction of Dracula (voiced by Phil LaMarr) is inspired by Blacula.

 Blacula appears briefly in The Simpsons episode "All's Fair in Oven War" (season 16, episode 2), voiced by Karl Wiedergott.

 Comics writer John Jennings said "[Blacula's influence is] immeasurable.
 Because it was one of the first really serious, very slick, very nicely done [Black horror films]."

 Related media

 Sequel

 A sequel to the film titled Scream Blacula Scream was released in 1973 by American International.
 The film again stars William Marshall in the title role, along with actress Pam Grier.
 It failed to recapture the financial success of its predecessor.

 Graphic novel

 A graphic novel adaptation, Blacula: Return of the King, was published in 2023 by Zombie Love Studios.
-It was written by Rodney Barnes and drawn by Marshall Dillon.
+It was written by Rodney Barnes and drawn by Jason Shawn Alexander.